risyard/efishery-task/README.md

 ```
 $ docker run -d -p <host port>:<docker port> <image-name>
 ```
+`-d` means the docker will run detached/in background and `-p` means the docker will publish and listen to those port
 ### Auth-App Summary
 Auth-App has 4 endpoints that can be accessed.
 * GET `/hello`